aforoughi1/IntelligentOne/README.md

 #### Average Directional Index(ADX)
 ![ADX Chart](/images/IntelligentOneScreenshot10.png)

 ADX is an indicator of trend strength in a series of prices of a financial instrument.
-The following algorithms are calculated based on the Trend Strength (ADX)  and Trend Direction  (+DI and –DI):
+The following signals are calculated based on the Trend Strength (ADX)  and Trend Direction  (+DI and –DI):
 - When +DI is Above -DI then trend is considered as an uptrend.
 - When +DI is Below -DI then trend is considered as a downtrend.
 - Trend Strength : IF(ADX > 25,“Buy",“Sell")